DIRECTOR: Matt Reeves

 Of the assembled cast, Robert Pattinson is arguably the marginally least successful.
 As Batman, he’s just about perfect; he looks great in the Batsuit and has a surprisingly intimidating presence, and he speaks in a gravelly whisper that’s mercifully more subdued than Christian Bale’s infamous Batman voice.
 It’s a little harder to judge his interpretation of Bruce Wayne.
 His Bruce is written as a sullen, withdrawn recluse, but Pattinson’s performance is a little too one-note.
 In an inversion of most Batman actors, Pattinson is more animated as Batman than as Bruce Wayne, where he runs a little too close to the one-note dreary moping of Twilight‘s Edward Cullen (in this regard, his version is arguably a slight spiritual cousin of Michael Keaton, who also played Bruce as a neurotic introvert who comes to life when the Batsignal lights up).
 Pattinson is a better fit for the role than Ben Affleck, but Christian Bale’s performance had more depth and felt better-rounded (though Bale had a whole trilogy while this is Pattinson’s introductory outing, so there’s room to grow).

 Pattinson is backed up by a solid cast ensemble doing sterling jobs in limited but important roles.
 A couple of the actors are underused—most notably Andy Serkis and Colin Farrell—but that’s the nature of the beast.
-Zoe Kravitz plays Selina Kyle with the right mixture of slinky sexiness, attitude, and ambiguity, and generates a little sexual tension with Pattinson, even though they never come fully “face-to-face”.
+Zoe Kravitz plays Selina Kyle with the right mixture of slinky sexiness, attitude, and ambiguity, and generates a little sexual tension with Pattinson, even though they never come fully “face-to-face” (this technically isn’t the first time Kravitz has played Catwoman; she previously voiced the character in The Lego Batman Movie).
 Top-tier character actors like Jeffrey Wright, Andy Serkis, and John Turturro bring quiet gravitas to the smaller but key roles of Batman’s two allies Gordon and Alfred and mob kingpin Falcone.
 Jeffrey Wright has no trouble essaying Gordon’s world-weary but dutiful demeanor as he essentially plays the Watson to Batman’s Sherlock.
 John Turturro’s Carmine Falcone is lower-key and less scenery-chewing than Tom Wilkinson’s in Batman Begins (Turturro plays him as an old-school mobster type who’d be at home in The Godfather), but Turturro imbues his outwardly amiable demeanor with a low-key veiled menace.
 Andy Serkis, an unconventional casting choice for Alfred (who squeezed in his handful of scenes here while simultaneously directing another comic book movie, Venom: Let There Be Carnage), plays a less elderly version of the butler who’s more gruff and less openly warm than the likes of Michael Gough or Michael Caine (insofar as he recalls any previous Alfred, he’s closest to Sean Pertwee’s unconventionally bad-ass Alfred on the Gotham television series).
 Serkis’ Alfred is interestingly “different”; too bad his few scenes don’t let us get a better “feel” for him (a later scene might have had more effect if this Bruce and Alfred’s relationship was better-established).
-An unrecognizable Colin Farrell gets to do a little hammy scenery-chewing as The Penguin, but he doesn’t get a lot of screentime (although there’s bigger plans for his character down the road, including his own HBO Max spin-off prequel series) and Farrell is so buried under makeup, prosthetics, and padding that casual viewers might not know he’s in the movie until the end credits.
+An unrecognizable Colin Farrell gets to do a little hammy scenery-chewing as The Penguin, but he doesn’t get a lot of screentime (although there’s bigger plans for his character down the road, including his own HBO Max spin-off miniseries) and Farrell is so buried under makeup, prosthetics, and padding that casual viewers might not know he’s in the movie until the end credits.
 Even Gary Oldman as Winston Churchill in Darkest Hour was more recognizable.
 Last but not least is a chilling Paul Dano, whose Riddler is masked for most of the movie and, when his face is eventually revealed, is physically unimpressive and deceptively innocuous-looking.
 Dano’s Riddler might not be quite as diabolical and demented as Heath Ledger’s Joker in The Dark Knight, but he’s a runner-up.
 In small roles, we have Peter Sarsgaard as the shifty District Attorney (not named Harvey Dent), and newcomer Jayme Lawson as a vaguely Alexandria Ocasio-Cortez-esque political candidate.

 While there’s a lot to appreciate about The Batman, it’s not perfect.
 It’s hard to deny that it runs a bit too long and the pacing is uneven; after a strong start, it drags in sections.
 One gets the feeling it could have benefited from tighter editing and some judicious pruning of some scenes that are extraneous or run too long.
 There’s times when the plotting feels a little messy and the resolution of The Riddler’s maze feels slightly underwhelming after the convoluted set-up.
 By the time things finally wrap up, it feels as long as The Return of the King with as many endings-upon-endings.
 With a slower pace and a lower action quotient than your average comic book superhero movie, it won’t be what everyone is expecting flocking to the theater for a Batman movie, and might prove divisive.
 But for Batman fans, it represents a welcome return to cinematic respectability after Zack Snyder’s misstep, arguably the best Batman movie since The Dark Knight, and arguably the most comic accurate live-action Batman movie yet brought to the screen.
 While slightly unwieldy in some respects, it’s good enough to warrant hoping this cast and crew return to Gotham City.